Preet189/Wireless_Route_Lake/README.md

 ## Project Overview

 This project implements a reinforcement learning algorithm designed to find the Pareto Optimal Front in the context of wireless network routing.
-The approach leverages multi-objective reinforcement learning (MORL) to optimize various metrics such as latency and data throughput, crucial for efficient network management.
+The approach leverages multi-objective reinforcement learning (MORL) to optimize various metrics such as Packet Delivery Rate (PDR) and Delay, crucial for efficient network management.

 ## Features